The Ultimate Low Cost North West Arkansas Travel Guide

 A photo of stairs in downtown Eureka Springs

-Afterward, we heading downtown for some shopping and lunch.
+Afterward, we headed downtown for some shopping and lunch.

 Downtown Eureka Springs is a crooked, steep, tipsy little place with an abundance of quirky shops, outdoor art features, and amazing Victorian architecture.

-Watching your footing is part of the charm of the town.
+Watching your footing is part of the town's charm.

 Day Two: Bentonville, Arkansas